 At Providence Little Company of Mary Medical Center Torrance we are proud to receive recognition for the extraordinary care provided to our patients.
 Creating a positive environment that accommodates physicians' needs and recognizes their important contributions-from the examination room to the boardroom-results in invaluable partnerships and outstanding patient care.

-BEST HOSPITAL – Providence Little Company of Mary Medical Center Torrance has once again been designated a “Best Hospital” by U.S. News & World Report for the fifth year in a row.
+BEST HOSPITAL – Providence Little Company of Mary Medical Center Torrance has once again been designated as a “Best Hospital” by U.S. News & World Report for the fifth year in a row.
 This ranking places the medical center as one of the top-rated hospitals in both California and Los Angeles.